-Infection in people usually results from skin contact but can result from inhaling anthrax spores, eating contaminated meat, or rarely by injecting contaminated drugs.
+Anthrax rarely occurs in people; when it does, it usually results from skin contact but can result from inhaling anthrax spores, eating contaminated meat, or rarely by injecting contaminated illicit drugs.

 Anthrax spores are a potential biological weapon.